michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
 You develop and deploy an Azure App Service API app to a Windows-hosted deployment slot named Development.
 You create additional deployment slots named Testing and Production.
 You enable auto swap on the Production deployment slot.
 You need to ensure that scripts run and resources are available before a swap operation occurs.
-Solution: <b>Enable auto swap for the Testing slot.
-Deploy the app to the Testing slot.</b> or <b>Disable auto swap.
+* <b>Enable auto swap for the Testing slot.
+Deploy the app to the Testing slot.</b>
+* <b>Disable auto swap.
 Update the app with a method named statuscheck to run the scripts.
 Re-enable auto swap and deploy the app to the Production slot.</b>

 83. You are developing a serverless Java application on Azure.
 You create a new Azure Key Vault to work with secrets from a new Azure Functions application.
 The application must meet the following requirements: